...

 Verification processes, such as income verification and rental references, play a key role in ensuring that tenants can afford the rent and have a track record of being good tenants in the past.
 These processes enhance the landlord’s confidence in selecting reliable tenants.

-The Debit to Income Ratio, often abbreviated as DTI, is a financial metric used to measure an individual’s monthly debt payments relative to their gross monthly income.
+The Debt to Income Ratio, often abbreviated as DTI, is a financial metric used to measure an individual’s monthly debt payments relative to their gross monthly income.

 This ratio is calculated by dividing the total monthly debt obligations by the gross monthly income and is typically expressed as a percentage.